 Another Method Of Invisible SC2Tog

 The first method of single crochet 2 together decreases only at the top of your stitches.
-The second method hides the grouping together by working into FLO.
+The second method hides the grouping together by working into front loops only.
 This method pulls the stitches together at the base and at the top by slipping the stitches together at the base.

 - Sc to where your decrease is needed.
 If the pattern says “at the beginning of the row,” work 1 sc first before decreasing.
 This creates a smoother slope.